Paouky/paouky-docs/docs/about-grin/transactions.md

 1. An address, often referred to as a *Slatepack Address*, is provided by the receiver. </br> It is important to note; This slatepack address is only used to support peer-to-peer interaction, and is *completely different* from the familiar on-chain address.
 It's not a part of the blockchain.
 It is infact an `ed25199` public key which serves a double role:
     * A Tor hidden service address.
-    * Key to encrypt the data communicated between the sender and receiver, so anybody listening won't be able to determine any info about the transaction.
+    * Key to encrypt the data communicated between the sender and receiver.

 1. Sender begins building the transaction *slate* (a sheet of incomplete transaction data), encrypts it with the receiver's address (public key), and passes it over.
 1. Receiver adds to the slate his own data and signature, and delivers it back.